 TGbe editor: Please modify definition in this subclause as shown below.

-setup link: Between the access point (AP) multi-link device (MLD) and the associated non-AP MLD, a link that is requested by the non-AP MLD in the (Re)Association Request frame and is accepted by the AP MLD in the (Re)Association Response frame (see 35.3.5 (ML (re)setup)).
+setup link: Between the access point (AP) multi-link device (MLD) and the associated non-AP MLD, a link that is requested by the non-AP MLD in the (Re)Association Request frame and is accepted by the AP MLD in the (Re)Association Response frame (see 35.3.5 (ML (re)setup))(#19055), or a link that is added after association through multi-link reconfiguration (see 35.3.6.4 ML (reconfiguration to the ML setup)), and is not removed at a later time because of the removal of an affiliated AP (see 35.3.6.3 (Removing affiliated APs)) or deletion of a link (see 35.3.6.4 (ML reconfiguration to the ML setup)).

 35.3.6.1 General